Business, Political, Civic & Social

 Source: Schott Family Collection @ bcmuseum.org.

 1903 Silver Loving Cup.
-It was provided William Riedlin in recognition of his work as President of this association.
+This was provided to William Riedlin in recognition of his work as President of this association.
 The following year the Association met at the 1904 World's Fair in St. Louis, MO.
 William was elected as President of this association again in 1908.
 Source: Wm.
 Riedlin descendant.

 POLITICS & GOVERNMENT